SBNSoftware/sbncode/sbncode/SBNEventWeight/Calculators/BNBFlux/README.md

 # BNBFlux Uncertainty Evaluations

-These codes are ported from MicroBooNE Flux Uncertainty Eventweight $v08_00_00_55$
+These codes are ported from MicroBooNE flux uncertainty eventweight $v08_00_00_55$

 ## Structure
 `FluxCalcPrep.*` implements the `FluxWeightCalc` class. `*WeightCalc()` are the weight calculators in different methods.

 ## FHiCL files
-For each flux uncertainties, there are two parts of parameters: `Reweighting Environment` and `Calculator Settings`.
+For each flux uncertainties, there are two parts of parameters: Reweighting Environment and Calculator Settings.

 - Reweighting Environment
 	- `type: Flux` request `WeightCalc` to use `FluxWeightCalc` class;